Missing Belarus Dissident Found Hanged In Ukraine Park - UrduPoint

 "Belarusian citizen Vitaly Shishov, who had gone missing in Kiev yesterday, was today found hanged in one of the Kiev parks, not far from where he lived," the police said in a statement.

-The police said they had opened a murder probe and would pursue all leads including a possible "murder disguised as a suicide".

-Activist Oleg Ovchinnikov told AFP that Shishov had bruises on his face and a broken nose when he was found in the woods on the outskirts of Kiev.
+Igor Klymenko, head of the national police, told reporters officers were pursuing two main leads: suicide and murder disguised as a suicide.
+He said the activist had scratches on his nose and body which were consistent with a fall.

-An AFP journalist saw several police cars and dozens of police at the scene, some carrying black bags.
+An AFP journalist saw several police cars and dozens of officers at the scene, some carrying black bags.

-The Belarusian House in Ukraine accused the Lukashenko regime of being behind the murder of Shishov.
+The Belarusian House in Ukraine accused the Lukashenko regime of having murdered Shishov.

 "There is no doubt that this is an operation planned by Chekists to liquidate a Belarusian who presented a true danger to the regime," the NGO said in a statement, referring to security service agents.